hdrapin/homeyScript/README.md

 Requirements

 	•	Homey Pro: The script is designed specifically for Homey Pro.
- 	•	HomeyScript must be installed on teh Homey Pro
+ 	•	HomeyScript must be installed on the Homey Pro

 ## List Devices by Battery Level